 The following habits can help prevent nail fungus or reinfections and athlete's foot, which can lead to nail fungus:

-- Wash your hands and feet regularly.
+- Keep your nails clean and dry.
+Wash your hands and feet regularly.
 Wash your hands after touching an infected nail.
-Moisturize your nails after washing.
+Dry well, apply an antifungal foot powder and moisturize your nails.
+Consider applying a nail hardener, which might help strengthen nails and cuticles.

-- Trim nails straight across, smooth the edges with a file and file down thickened areas.
+- Keep your nails trimmed.
+Cut nails straight across, smooth the edges with a file and file down thickened areas.
 Disinfect your nail clippers after each use.
+Letting your nails grow long creates more places for the fungus to grow.

 - Choose shoes made of materials that breathe.